WANF: Tribune ownership

-As a CBS station
+As a CBS station (1994–2025)

 A last-minute big switch

 On May 23, 1994, New World Communications signed a long-term agreement to affiliate its nine CBS-, ABC- or NBC-affiliated television stations with Fox, which had just acquired the television rights to the National Football Conference (NFC) of the National Football League.
-New World had a uniquely suited portfolio for Fox, with a series of key stations, many CBS affiliates, in important NFC football cities—including Atlanta, where it owned WAGA-TV (channel 5); Fox would sell WATL, which it had purchased and where a news department had been partially set up.
+New World had a uniquely suited portfolio for Fox.
+Many of its stations were CBS affiliates in NFC markets—including Atlanta, where it owned WAGA-TV (channel 5); Fox would sell WATL, which it had purchased and where a news department had been partially set up.

 Rumors began to circulate wildly in the local industry following the announcement of the New World/Fox deal.
 General manager Herman Ramsey wrote a memo to his staff: "Have you ever heard so many rumors in a week and a half? ...
 I believe that the likelihood of WGNX affiliating with any network other than Warner Brothers in January '95 is small."
 Behind the scenes, however, Ramsey was lobbying Tribune to pursue the CBS affiliation for WGNX.
+CBS considered buying WGNX outright but was reluctant to pay Tribune's asking price.

-No deal had been reached by September, when CBS—acting out of desperation and needing to have a new affiliate in Atlanta by year's end—purchased WVEU for $22 million.
-A CBS move to WVEU would have meant an unprecedented campaign to build up the station, including major expenses in promotion and facilities and starting a local news service.
-One consultant interviewed by The Atlanta Journal-Constitution estimated CBS's total expenses in the venture as $100 million over several years.
+By September, CBS had not found a replacement affiliate in Atlanta even though WAGA was due to join Fox at the end of the year.
+More or less out of desperation, CBS purchased WVEU for $22 million.
+However, CBS only took cursory steps toward closing the purchase in hopes of finding a higher-profile outlet in Atlanta, even if it was only an affiliate.
+It continued to negotiate with Fox and Tribune.
+By mid-November, with only a month to go before WAGA was due to switch to Fox, CBS had not filed paperwork to purchase channel 69 at the FCC and refused to confirm that it was still moving forward with the deal.